Kerry Jehanne-Guadalupe

 The intertwining of covert verbal abuse with the concept of love can lead to a distorted understanding of what love truly means.
 Instead of love being supportive, caring, and nurturing, it is marked by covert negativity and disapproval.
 When covert verbal abuse becomes intertwined with one's concept of love, it typically suggests a problematic and unhealthy dynamic in a relationship.
 However, I have often witnessed such dynamics being highly normalized within a family structure and, therefore, not seen as unhealthy.

 I have heard people share that jabs, to them, are indeed expressions of love.
-Some have expressed that by picking on someone, they are doing the person a favor; making them a better through criticism.
+Some have expressed that by picking on someone, they are doing the person a favor; making them a better person through criticism.
 They believe that covert disapproval is a way to express love and that they are actually doing a good job the more they criticize someone.
 Providing unsolicited feedback, focusing on perceived flaws or weaknesses, and undermining the person's self-esteem is viewed as breaking someone down to build them up.
 They believe that showing love through covert negativity is the way to feel connected.

 When covert verbal abuse is tied into love, anything can become material for jokes; everything is fair game for comment.
 One can’t make a sandwich, go to work, fix one's hair, or graduate from college in peace.
 Nothing is left sacred or untouched.